Conserving an early-modern manuscript

 How do you conserve a book like this?
 The conservator started by removing the sewing from the text block.
 She then dry cleaned each individual page and, after checking that the inks were stable, washed, deacidified and resized them.
 Resizing is necessary to return strength to the paper fibers.

-Once they’ve dried our conservator will start the paper repairs.
-After this she’ll sew the text block using linen cords and linen thread.
-And lastly she’ll repair the cover using linen or vellum and attach it to the text block by lacing in the sewing supports.
+Once they had dried she was able to start the paper repairs.
+After this she sewed the text block using linen cords and linen thread.
+And lastly she repaired the cover using alum tawed skin on the spine and attached it to the text block by lacing in the sewing supports.